bhartiamulya/EduToon/README.md

 - `momo.jpeg` and `Doll.webp` are required assets referenced in the UI.
 Replace them with your own artwork if needed but keep the filenames or update imports accordingly.
 - The app assumes camera and microphone permissions are granted at runtime; otherwise it falls back to explanatory text or speech.

-## Project Status

-This repository currently contains only the front-end experience.
-There is no backend or data persistence.
-Contributions should include updated assets or UX improvements rather than server-side code.